pert5432/tygress/README.md

 ## Main goals 🎯

-- Support all Postgres features
+- Support all Postgres features to get the most out of your database
-  - Including Postgres config, per-table overrides, explicit locking, DDL etc...
+  - Including changing Postgres config, per-table overrides, explicit locking, DDL etc...
 - Have minimum performance overhead and maximum control
   - You should have full control over which columns and how many rows you select
-  - It should be clear what queries are ran where so Tygress API functions aim to only execute 1 query
+  - It should be clear what queries are ran where so Tygress API functions aim to only execute 1 query per call
 - Have full type safety
-  - This includes query results and building the queries themselves
+  - This includes query results, building the queries themselves and other interactions with Postgres
-- Keep simple queries simple but offer support for building complex ones
+- Keep simple queries simple but offer solid support for building complex ones

 ## Usage